 This applies to physical over-extension just as much as it does exceeding your skill level too quickly.

 If you’re barely used to short two-foot drops, don’t suddenly start tackling drops twice as far without brushing up on your skill set.
 You can apply the same logic to nearly any other facet of biking difficulty, especially when it comes to the complexity of technical trails and the new challenges they may provide.

 If you haven’t ridden beginner trails at least a good handful of times to the point where you feel comfortable and proficient, you probably aren’t ready to step up to a trail rated at black diamond difficulty.

 The more tense you are, the worse an accident may be.
+Especially if you need ro ride along the road for a while.
+Many bikers end up getting hurt on a bicycle just because they are too tired and unfocused on a road.
 Remember that you’re out and about to have fun, not to worry about the stresses of the day or how you’re going to take the next big step in your career.

 Let your mind drift freely.
 Don’t lock up on the brakes or hold your handlebars in a death grip.
 By breathing carefully and relaxing you’ll enjoy your ride as well as avoid the nastiest side effects of tensing up.
 The tighter you hold on, the worse your crashes may be if you go rolling head over heels.

 Staying safe while mountain biking isn’t always a guarantee, but there are plenty of steps you can take to reduce the likelihood of taking a tumble over yourself or another poor cyclist on your average trail ride.